1jour1vin

 Food and wine pairings

-As an aperitif, with foie gras terrine or pan-fried foie gras, with blue cheese, apple tart, tart made with early apricots that are still slightly tart, and desserts made with dark chocolate...
+As an aperitif, with foie gras (whether in a terrine or pan-seared), with blue cheese, an apple tart, a tart made with the first apricots of the season (which are still a bit tart), or with desserts featuring dark chocolate...

 Bettane & Desseauve